Photo from Unsplash

 February 28

-A great many people who try to be comforters, only lay thorns under aching heads.
-No art needs a more delicate touch, than the comforter’s.
-The hands of most of us are too rough to be laid on throbbing hearts.
-No wonder Job felt that his friends were miserable comforters, or that he was not at first in a mood to pray for them.
-But until he could pray for them–blessing could not come to him.
+Many people who try to be comforters only add to the pain they are trying to relieve.
+No skill requires a more delicate touch than that of a true comforter.
+Most of us have hands that are too rough to be laid on hearts that are aching and tender.
+It’s no surprise that Job felt his friends were “miserable comforters.”
+At first, he was not even in a place to pray for them.
+But until he could pray for them, the blessing he longed for could not come to him.

-The lesson is for us.
-Others may have injured or grieved us in some way, and we may not be ready to forgive them.
-But while we feel so, we are shutting out divine blessing from ourselves.
-Job’s praying at length for his friends, showed that his heart was now softened toward them, that he had forgiven them.
-Then blessing came to him.
-When we can pray for one who has wronged us, misjudged us, or said unkind things of us or to us, hurting us in some way–we are in a condition to receive blessing from God.
+There’s a lesson for us in this.
+Others may have wronged or hurt us in some way, and we may struggle to forgive them.
+But as long as we hold onto that unforgiveness, we are shutting out God’s blessing from our own lives.
+Job’s willingness to pray for his friends showed that his heart had softened toward them, that he had forgiven them.
+Only then did the blessing come to him.
+When we can sincerely pray for those who have wronged us, misjudged us, or spoken hurtful words about us, we are in the right place to receive God’s blessing.

-Job was also ready now to come out of his own sorrow–to try to help others.
-We do not find comfort by staying in the darkness of our own grief, by thinking only of it; we must forget ourselves, and begin to serve others and seek their good, before we can find the light of God’s comfort.
-Selfishness in sorrow is selfishness, and selfishness in any form misses God’s blessing.
+Job also showed that he was ready to come out of his own sorrow and begin helping others.
+We don’t find comfort by focusing on our own grief or staying in the darkness of our own pain.
+We must forget ourselves and begin to serve others and seek their good.
+Only then will we find the light of God’s comfort.
+Self-centered sorrow is still selfishness, and selfishness in any form will miss God’s blessing.